We all know real life isn’t like the movies. The stakes are higher, and the consequences much more severe.

 All of this information is going to be pulled from other witnesses, so you need to have your facts straight.
 If there is a trial, you may need to testify.
 Your attorney will use this information to rehearse with you multiple times to avoid an ambush.

 As they say in the press, “If it bleeds, it leads.”
 Killing someone, even though it was in self-defense, makes a great news piece.

 If you’re allowed to go home, you might wake up to find camera crews on your lawn, photographers looking through your windows and other gawkers wondering what happened.

 This is when rumors begin and the full-bore investigation starts…

 Have someone in your family call the police to tell them that there are news crews trespassing on your property.
 If crews are on the sidewalk or the street, leave them alone.

 Never speak to the media or have any family members speak to them.
 Even if they are in your face when you leave your house, do not answer anything no matter how much they provoke you.
 George Zimmerman gave an interview with Sean Hannity, and the special prosecutor used it as evidence against him.

-Work with your attorney to find out anything and everything about the perpetrator.
-She will ask for discovery if you’re charged, and it will all come out, but a running start might help reinforce the reality that you were assaulted by a repeat offender.
+Work with your attorney to find out everything you can about the perpetrator.
+Eventually, it will all come out, but a running start might help reinforce the reality that you were assaulted by a repeat offender.